dbones-labs/mpr/readme.md

 * auto-mapping (requires registering of typeMeta)
 * annotations (Decorators) support
-* compete POJO support (alternative to annotations)
+* complete POJO support (alternative to annotations)
 * support for es6 classes, and anon types **{ name: "anon object" }**
 * supports for arrays
 * supports mapping complex types (no support for bi-directional)
 * mapping overriding via dsl (loosely based on Automapper from .NET)
 * modular setup
-* many places where default behavior can be overriden.
+* many places where default behavior can be overridden.

 ##quick code example: